NextFaze/dev-fun/com.nextfaze.devfun.inject.dagger2/use-automatic-dagger2-injector.md

 This value can be disabled at any time - it can not be re-enabled without reinitializing DevFun.

-Alternatively use `@Dagger2Component` on your functions (`@get:Dagger2Component` for properties) that return components to tell DevFun where to find them (they can be whatever/where ever; static, in your app class, activity class, etc).
+Alternatively use `@Dagger2Component` on your functions/properties (or `@get:Dagger2Component` for property getters) that return components to tell DevFun where to find them (they can be whatever/where ever; static, in your app class, activity class, etc).

 **See Also**